bespinian/blog/content/posts/run-wordpress-on-cloud-foundry.md

 ## Install S3-Uploads Plugin

 Luckily for us, there is a neat plugin for WordPress that allows uploads to be stored in S3 instead of the local file system.
 You can find the plugin on [GitHub](https://github.com/humanmade/S3-Uploads).
-We will directly clone it into the `plugins` directory of our WordPress so that we can push it to Cloud Foundry with WordPress itself:
+We will directly clone it into the `plugins` directory of our WordPress, so that we can push it to Cloud Foundry with WordPress itself:

 ```shell
 $ git clone https://github.com/humanmade/S3-Uploads.git wp-content/plugins/S3-Uploads